The Cost of Tax Reporting and Compliance Valuations: Operating Companies

 Range of Valuation Fees

-Tax reporting and compliance valuations for operating companies are typically more expensive than valuations for real estate holding companies and tenants in common interests—which I’ve covered, in my last article.
+Tax reporting and compliance valuations for operating companies are typically more expensive than valuations for real estate holding companies and tenants in common interests—which we’ve covered, in our last article.

 When valuing operating companies for tax reporting and compliance, you’ll typically see fees in the $7,000 to $20,000 range depending on the size and complexity of business being valued.
 As always there are exceptions: the fee could be lower for an extremely small, simple business, and can run well into six-figures for large, complex and multi-divisional businesses.